meet-projects/Y2YL201617_Week12/README.md

 [W3Schools.com](http://www.w3schools.com) has one of thethe biggest and most extensive set of web design tutorials on the web.
 Refer to it for any additions you want to add to your site.

 ## Responsive Layout
 Starting with the smallest screen, design a layout for the webapp for phones.
+Make sure the font size looks good on your mobile device and the buttons can be used without having to pinch and zoom.

 Use either a bootstrap, W3.CSS, or your own breakpoints to design for the smallest screens.

+I like [this tutorial](https://responsivedesign.is/strategy/page-layout/defining-breakpoints) on setting breakpoints in your CSS code.

 Once you have a mobile phone design, create a design for tablet and desktop.
 Test all of these designs on your phone, tablets, and desktops.

 ## Color and Typography
 Select a color scheme and font family for your website.
 Use the W3Schools tutorials as your guiding light.